ElmCast/.vim/README.md

 let g:elm_syntastic_show_warnings = 1
 ```

 There are a few other file types that you often need to edit in an Elm project.
-Polyglot will take care of html, css, and json for you.
+Polyglot will take care of HTML, CSS, and Json for you.
 In Markdown files I like to turn on spelling, enable line breaks, and remove line numbers.

 You can also configure the languages that you want highlighted in Markdown code fences.